notthetup/blog/_posts/2006-03-30-confessions-of-a-soon-to-be-engineer.md

 In the last few weeks, all this has been **shaken from its roots**.
 I realised that as much as I can think logically and rationally, I cannot get myself to **behave, and feel that way**.
 If I cannot get myself to _behave_ in the way I think I should behave. how can I expect others to do that.
 That means that the whole world can never behave logically.

-That's not possible. cos logic and rational are the absolute truths, arn't they??
+That's not possible. cos logic and rational are the absolute truths, arn't they?

 I am doomed.
 What I stood for lies _bare_ in front of me. **Destroyed** by the very thing that stood for it.
 I have nothing to stand for now.
 I have lost all I ever completely believed in.

-Would I dare to believe in anything anymore???
+Would I dare to believe in anything anymore?